 One of MABE’s top priorities for the 2019 Legislative Session is support for continued governance autonomy for local boards of education to set education policy and school budgets which provide educational benefits for all students; and opposition to unfunded mandates.
 Specifically, MABE is seeking approval of enhanced local school calendar flexibility.

 See below for much more information on the Governor’s Executive Orders, subsequent legislation, and the State Board of Education’s regulations.

-Section 7-103 of the Education Article now includes a significant new “tool in the toolbox” for local school systems to use to extend the length of their school year, including the 2017-2018 school year.
+Section 7-103 of the Education Article was amended to include a new provision for local school systems to use to extend the length of their school year, including in the 2017-2018 school year.

 MSDE and State Board Use New Law to Deny Waivers

 On April 24, 2018 the State Board voted to deny several school calendar waivers requested by local school systems to allow them to end school on June 15 (in accordance with their adopted school calendars and the Governor’s Executive Order).
 The State Superintendent of Schools Dr. Salmon requested the denials based on the passage of the 5-day extension bill referenced above.

 “It is requested that the Maryland State Board of Education deny the request to waive two-days of the 180-day instructional requirement for Caroline, Howard, and Somerset County Public Schools for the 2017-2018

 school year due to the new legislation enacted that allows a county board to extend the length of the school year up to five (5) school days beyond June 15 without approval from the State Board.”